Writing · 2026-04-27

 What lossless transcoding actually means

 A JPEG file is not just pixel data.
 It is the result of a specific encoding pipeline: DCT transforms, quantization tables, Huffman coding.
-JPEG XL’s libjxl can read every byte of a JPEG, re-encode the same data using better entropy coding, and write a smaller JXL file that, when decoded back, produces a bit-identical JPEG.
+JPEG XL’s libjxl can read every byte of a JPEG, re-encode the same coefficients using better entropy coding, and write a smaller JXL file that, when decoded, produces a bit-identical JPEG.

 You save space.
 You keep the file.
 You can restore the original any time.